Accidents at work statistics

 The main principles governing the protection of workers’ health and safety are laid down in a 1989 framework Directive (89/391/EEC), the basic objective of which is to encourage improvements in occupational health and safety.
 All sectors of activity, both public and private, are covered by this legislation, which establishes the principle that the employer has a duty to ensure workers’ health and safety in all aspects relating to work, while the worker has an obligation to follow the employer’s health and safety instructions and report potential dangers.

-Within this field, the European Commission’s policy agenda for the period 2014-2020 was set out in the Communication EU strategic framework on health and safety at work for 2014-2020 (COM(2014) 332 final), which outlined three major challenges: to improve implementation of existing health and safety rules; to improve the prevention of work-related diseases by tackling new and emerging risks without neglecting existing risks; to take account of the ageing of the EU’s workforce.
+Within this field, the European Commission’s policy agenda for the period 2021-2027 was set out in the Communication EU strategic framework on health and safety at work for 2021-2027 (COM(2021) 323 final), which outlined three major challenges: anticipating and managing change in the new world of work brought about by the green, digital and demographic transitions; improving prevention of workplace accidents and illnesses; increasing preparedness for any potential future health crises.
 This framework is designed to ensure that the EU continues to play a leading role in the promotion of high standards for working conditions within Europe (as well as wider afield).

-At the time of writing, the COVID-19 pandemic was highlighting the crucial importance of health policy, including health and safety at work.
-The European Commission is working towards updating its strategic policy orientations that will contribute to the improvement of the health and safety of workers across Europe during the period 2021-2027.
+At the time of writing, the COVID-19 pandemic highlighted the crucial importance of health policy, including health and safety at work.
+The European Commission is working towards providing strategic policy orientations that will contribute to the improvement of the health and safety of workers across Europe.
 This is particularly important with respect to a new set of risks, such as those resulting from new ways of working, new technologies and digitalisation, or the impact of the COVID-19 pandemic and associated containment measures, alongside more traditional concerns, such as exposure to dangerous substances and the risk of accidents at work.
-The EU’s strategic framework on health and safety at work (2021-2027) is currently under development and is expected to be adopted in the second quarter of 2021.

 Direct access to